emreyvz/Pivot-Tracker-Application/README.md

 # Pivot Tracker Application

-A Windows application to track specific share's pivot values into Excel sheet
+A Windows application to track pivot values of specific shares into Excel sheet
 > Written by Emre Yavuz | github.com/emreyvz

 **About application*